FrCypher/Cypher/README.md

-Updated to newest game version
+Updated to newest game version.
+22.04.2025
+Added new features.